Board of Trustees

 Linda, her husband Wayne and three sons live with their children in Hoffman Estates.
 Linda holds a bachelor’s degree in Management from Northeastern Illinois University.
 She has been a realtor since 2007, working with RE/MAX Suburban in Schaumburg since 2015.
 Linda is an avid member of her community.
 She was elected to the Board of Commissioners for the Park District in 2021, and is currently serving as the Vice Chair for the Administration and Finance Committee.
 Linda served as a Community Representative for the Park District from 2012 until her 2021 election.
 She is also currently involved with the Hoffman Estates Chamber of Commerce, the Mainstreet Organization of Realtors, Illinois & National Association of Realtors, Women’s Council of Realtors both state and local chapter, the North West Housing Partnership, Operation Homefront and School District 54 Partnership.
 Linda loves to sing and met her husband when she was 13, while marching in the Imperials drum and bugle corps.

-Robert Kaplan, Trustee
+Robert Kaplan, Vice Chair

 Robert Kaplan is currently serving as Vice President for the Park Board of Commissioners, as well as a Trustee for the Friends of HE Parks Board, working on the Corporate Estate Giving Committee.
 Robert and his wife Shannon have resided in Hoffman Estates since 1991 and have two grown children, Jacob and Claire.
 They have participated in and enjoyed the Park District’s many programs.
 He coached Football, Baseball, Softball, Basketball, and Soccer while his children were participants in those programs.
 Robert is a local attorney, having an office at the Heritage Bank Building in Schaumburg.
 He has an MBA from Roosevelt University, is active in the local Bar Association, and is a current Board Member and past President of the Beth Tikvah Congregation in Hoffman Estates.